Alpha and beta male: Sigma male

-"Alpha fux beta bux"
+Alpha fux beta bux

-In the manosphere, the term alpha fux beta bux presupposes a sexual strategy of hypergamy or "marrying up" among women whereby they prefer and have sex with "alpha" males, but settle for less attractive "beta" males for financial reasons.
-Sometimes it expresses a belief that women marry beta males to exploit them financially, while continuing to have extramarital sex with alpha males.
-Ging explains these beliefs as an effort by young men in the Western world to cope with their limited economic prospects following the 2007–2008 financial crisis by appealing to gender-essentialist notions of gold-digging women popular in postfeminist culture.
+In the manosphere, the term alpha fux beta bux (commonly abbreviated AF/BB) which is an altered spelling of the phrase "alpha fucks, beta bucks", presupposes a mating strategy of hypergamy or "marrying up" among women whereby they prefer the more masculine "alpha" males for sexual relationships but settle for less attractive but more compliant "beta" males for financial security.
+Sometimes it expresses a belief that women marry or establish (often sexless) long-term relationships with beta males out of convenience to exploit them financially, while continuing to keep options open for infidelity and extramarital sex with alpha males.
+Ging explains these beliefs as an effort by young men in the Western world to cope with their limited economic prospects after the 2008 financial crisis by appealing to gender-essentialist notions of gold-digging women popular in postfeminist culture.